liam-mh/SoftwareProjects_AnimalRecognition/README.txt

 (2) Open in desired IDE, this demonstration is for Visual Studio Code

+(3) Create / have a google cloud account https://cloud.google.com/vision

+(4) Setup and generate a key, save this as key.json and place it in the directory folder.

-(3) Run 'npm install' in your bash / command line
+(5) Run 'npm install' in your bash / command line

-(4) Run 'node server/main' in your bash / command line
+(6) Run 'node server/main' in your bash / command line

-(5) On a web browser enter 'http://localhost:8000'
+(7) On a web browser enter 'http://localhost:8000'

 ------------------
 5. SUPPORT